Catholic Charities, St. Vincent de Paul poised to help those impacted by flooding

 "As residents and volunteers work to protect communities from the rising flood waters, Catholic Charities is in constant contact with many other disaster relief agencies in the St. Louis region to be ready to assist those when the flood recedes," said Tyrone Ford, Catholic Charities' director of service integration.

-Elsewhere, the Society of St. Vincent de Paul is partnering with Teamsters and CBS radio to host a non-perishable food collection for flood victims.
-Items may be dropped off on Monday, May 8, at the Schnucks at 4333 Butler Hill Road until 7 p.m.
+The Society of St. Vincent de Paul partnered with Teamsters and CBS radio to host a non-perishable food collection for flood victims May 8 at the Schnucks at 4333 Butler Hill Road in Mehlville.

-The Society of St. Vincent de Paul also will accept non-perishable food items May 9-14 at its thrift stores.
+The Society of St. Vincent de Paul also was accepting non-perishable food items May 9-14 at its thrift stores.
 Hours are 9 a.m.-8 p.m.
 Monday through Saturday and noon-5 p.m. on Sunday.
-For a list of thrift store locations, see www.svdpstlouis.org/thrift-stores/locations.
+For a list of thrift store locations, visit http://stlouisreview.com/bFe.

 How you can help